Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Create a Resume for your first job
+How to Write a Resume for Your First Job

-Here’s an example an example resume for someone who is a new job seeker:
+Here’s an example of a sample resume for a first-time job seeker:

 Name: John Doe

-Contact Information: Telephone number or email address LinkedIn profile
+Contact Information: Contact number, email address, LinkedIn profile

 Education:

-- BA in Business Administration, XYZ University, Graduated May 2021
+- Bachelor of Science in Marketing, XYZ University, Graduated May 2021

 Experience: